ThomasCrisafulli/Ohmmeter/README.md

 * Maximum measurable value of 2.5MΩ.
 * BNC connector and coaxial cable for noise rejection
 * Zeroing Capability.
-* Input protection and noise filtering through the use of TVS diodes and RC filters.
+* Input protection and noise filtering through the use of TVS diodes and low-pass filters.
 * 5 Hz screen refresh rate.
 * Powered by an 18650 3.7V Li-Ion Battery, with a battery life of over 75 hours (Assuming a capacity of 3 Ah).